T Index FAQ

 The sunspot number can be compared with these measurements of ionospheric frequencies and can be used as a predictor of these (and the MUFs for any other circuit).
 But conditions in the ionosphere are affected by more than just the factors giving rise to the sunspot number - for example, geomagnetic storms can change the ability of the ionosphere to reflect signals.
 Also, the solar EUV radiation, which actually produces the ionosphere, does not always vary in exact accord with the sunspot number.

 The solution is to use an ionospheric index such as the T index.
 Such an index is derived from observed values of maximum ionospheric frequencies and has the same scale as sunspot number.

 To derive an ionospheric index system such as the T index, it is necessary to make extensive observations of the ionosphere over several solar cycles and to then plot the maximum ionospheric frequency against the sunspot number.
 From this, it is possible to obtain a relationship between frequency and sunspot number.
 Then, given some recent observations of maximum ionospheric frequencies, the relationship can be used to derive a value of the equivalent sunspot number - this we call the T index and it will generally be slightly different to the real sunspot number because of the effects mentioned earlier.

 The T index can be best regarded as an "equivalent sunspot number" - the sunspot number which would best match the observations made by ionosondes.
-IPS has a large network of ionosondes and can derive the most appropriate T index.
+IPS has a network of ionosondes located in the Australasian region and can derive the most appropriate T index.
 This can then be used by IPS customers to get best results for their HF communications.